Emergent random matrix universality in quantum operator dynamics: Coulomb gas, universality, and confinement

+Note that we do \textit{not} show that the violation of these analyticity conditions on $Q$ necessarily leads to a modification of our results.
+Versions of some of our results have been proven, though not always with explicit constants, only using assumptions about the behavior of the spectral function on the real line, see e.g.~\cite{levinOrthogonalPolynomialsExponential2012,kasugaOrthonormalPolynomialsGeneralized2003}.
+Rather than using Riemann-Hilbert techniques, which rely quite crucially on analyticity, it may also be possible to prove similar statements using a $\overline{\partial}$ steepest descent method~\cite{mclaughlinSteepestDescentMethod2008}, which does not require such strong analyticity assumptions on $Q$, at the expense of getting weaker error bounds.

+One potential violation of our analyticity conditions could come from systems with a `diffuson cascade'~\cite{delacretazHeavyOperatorsHydrodynamic2020,rajDiffusionCascadeModel2024}, which can lead to an infinite series of poles in $k$-space retarded Green's functions $G_{R}(z,k)$ accumulating all the way down to the real $z$ axis, as opposed to the conventional expectation of just a simple pole at $z = i D k^{2}$~\cite{forsterHydrodynamicFluctuationsBroken2019}.
+Handling such singular points would require a modification of our analysis which goes beyond the scope of this work (though see \cite{kriecherbauerStrongAsymptoticsPolynomials1999} for some work in this direction).
+However, despite their analyticity conditions, our calculations give certain predictions that can be tested numerically.
+We find that they are obeyed well even in some interacting non-integrable systems that might be expected to have a diffuson cascade.
+This suggests that, even if we weaken our analyticity conditions, some of our conclusions may continue to hold.

-\subsection{Coulomb gas, universality, and confinement}
+\section{Coulomb gas, universality, and confinement}

-Now let us explain the Coulomb gas problem which played a role in \cref{thm:recurrence_theorem}.
-As outlined in \cref{sec:synopsis}, this Coulomb gas arises naturally both in the context of random matrix theory and orthogonal polynomials, and finding the minimum energy Coulomb gas configuration will give us a handle on the regions which dominantly contribute to the Lanczos coefficients.
+To state our later results about hydrodynamics and Lanczos dynamics, we first need to introduce an associated Coulomb gas problem.
+As outlined in \cref{sec:synopsis_coulomb}, this Coulomb gas arises naturally both in the context of random matrix theory and orthogonal polynomials, and finding the minimum energy Coulomb gas configuration will give us a handle on the regions which dominantly contribute to the Lanczos coefficients.
+As we alluded to in \cref{sec:synopsis_coulomb}, one interesting aspect of this Coulomb gas is that it undergoes a \textit{confinement transition}, and that the Operator Growth Hypothesis implies that quantum chaotic systems are generically at the critical point of this transition.
+We describe this in more detail in \cref{sec:coulomb_confinement}.